 Medium size master bedroom

-For a medium-sized master bedroom that fits a double or super king-sized bed and has large windows, you will need 5 litres of paint to paint the walls in 2 coats and 2.5-3 to paint a ceiling.
+For a medium-sized master bedroom that fits a double or super king-sized bed with large windows, you will need 5 litres of paint to paint the walls in 2 coats and 2.5-3 to paint a ceiling.